Versalkul/WarframeMarketClient/README.md

 [How to get your session cookie in firefox] (http://imgur.com/7tamenv)
 [How to get your session cookie in chrome] (http://imgur.com/NddsKgc)

-**Don't share this code with anyone as it allows full access to your account as long as you are logged in!**
+**Don't share this code with anyone as it allows full access to your account (as long as you are logged in/ until you invalidate the cookie (see below))!**

 ## How to Update
 This program does **not** update itsself.
 If an update is available it will display a update button which will link to this page.
 Just download the new version and replace the executable.

-## How to invalidate your session token
+## How to invalidate your session cookie
 The program will offer to invalidate your session-cookie (log you out) when removing the files it created (button in settings tab).
 If your browser still has this cookie it will **reactivate the same cookie** when you log in again.
 If you want a new cookie delete your cookie in the browser.